 Duration: 9.5 hours

-The South Rim of the Grand Canyon is a 5 hour drive from Las Vegas, making any ground-tour out there at least a 15 hour day.
+The South Rim of the Grand Canyon is a 5 hour drive, making any ground-tour out there at least a 15 hour day.
 Trying to avoid that drive?
 This tour is the answer.
 An airplane flight from Boulder City to the Grand Canyon National Park Airport is followed by a hummer tour of some of the most majestic points at the South Rim.

 There are many options to get you out to the Grand Canyon and back quickly.
 The fastest options are via helicopter but come with a steep price tag.
 For a more affordable and longer option, try a small group tour to maximize your time and your budget.